Frederico Lapenda: Globalization of MMA

-The globalization of MMA would happen in 1995 when Lapenda, transplanted to Los Angeles, was looking to take MMA outside of the U.S. and to build a star that would attract the followers of all styles.
-He brought Brazilian fighter, Marco Ruas to the U.S. in UFC VI to be introduced to the crowd and then to fight and win UFC VII.
-During this time he created Ruas Vale Tudo, the prototype MMA cross-training style that is still emulated to this day.
+The globalization of MMA occurred in 1995 when Lapenda, transplanted to Los Angeles, was looking to take MMA outside of the U.S. and to build a star that would attract followers of all styles.
+He brought Brazilian fighter Marco Ruas to the U.S. in UFC VI to be introduced to the crowd and then to fight and win UFC VII.
+During this time he created Ruas Vale Tudo, the prototype MMA cross-training style.

-Lapenda also created the Brazilian Dream Team, which was to have all the major Brazilian fighters training together in Luta Livre, Brazilian Jiu-Jitsu, wrestling, and muay Thai under Carlson Gracie.
-Lapenda actually opened an academy in Los Angeles in 1995 near UCLA in Westwood, California, for Carlson Gracie and Vitor Belfort to teach at.
+Lapenda also created the Brazilian Dream Team, which was to have all the major Brazilian fighters training together in Luta Livre, Brazilian Jiu-Jitsu, wrestling, and Muay Thai under Carlson Gracie.
+Lapenda actually opened in 1995 an academy in Los Angeles near UCLA in Westwood, California, for Carlson Gracie and Vitor Belfort to teach and train.
 The Brazilian Dream Team eventually became the Brazilian Top Team and was composed of those same people Lapenda brought together under Carlson to cross-train.

-In 1996, Lapenda decided to take the sport global and created his own fighting event, the World Vale Tudo Championship (WVC), which debuted at NK Hall Bay auditorium in Japan.
+In 1996, Lapenda decided to take the sport globally and created his own fighting event, the World Vale Tudo Championship (WVC), which debuted at NK Hall Bay auditorium in Japan.
 That first event had an eight-man tournament plus a super fight.
-Among the fighters were three of the six UFC champions including Steve Jennum, Oleg Taktarov and Marco Ruas.
+Among the fighters were three of the six UFC champions: Steve Jennum, Oleg Taktarov and Marco Ruas.
 This was the first time a foreigner had promoted a martial arts fight in Japan and also the first time a UFC champion fought in Japan.